 Leveraging our Human-First Discovery platform,

 we are developing a novel class of orally administered biological drugs with the potential to restore microbiome functionality and resolve conditions driven by microbiome disruption.
-Our diverse and growing pipeline includes product candidates targeting gastrointestinal diseases, such as recurrent C. difficile infection and inflammatory bowel disease, as well as product candidates aimed at conditions that go beyond the gut, such as autism spectrum disorder and chronic hepatitis B.
+Our diverse and growing pipeline includes product candidates targeting gastrointestinal diseases, such as recurrent C. difficile infection and inflammatory bowel disease, as well as product candidates aimed at conditions that go beyond the gut, such as autism spectrum disorder.

 CP101 for recurrent C. difficile infection (CDI)